lore-blog/lore-blog.github.io/_posts/2018-12-25-breaking-down-the-world-of-work.md

 ---
 Students, recent graduates and even experienced professionals can, and should, access these options at various points in their career development, depending on their goals, financial situation and academic training.
 If you are still studying, your college or school’s career services office may also maintain a list of employers seeking talent at different levels.
 And, while many  organizations share information on their websites and on social media networks like LinkedIn, often the best way to create opportunities for yourself is to reach out to your network of contacts – friends, classmates, aunts, uncles, parents’ friends, friends’ parents – and proactively ask about opportunities to gain formal, practical experience.
 Once you narrow down your choices, pick the option that is most suitable for you, given your existing level of experience and goals, and then jump right in to keep learning.

-In our next series of articles, we will discuss networking – what it is, why it’s valuable and how to do it effectively.